 We were delighted that on September 1, 2014, American Mr. William D. Magwood, IV took up his duties as the new NEA Director-General.

-The NEA's current membership consists of 31 countries in Europe, North America and the Asia-Pacific region.
-The NEA brings together the world's best nuclear expertise among developed countries, representing 90 percent of the world's installed nuclear capacity.
-With just 82 professional, project, and support staff, NEA manages 7 standing technical committees, 67 working party and expert groups, 21 international joint projects funded by participants, and some 40 publications a year on average.
+The NEA’s current membership consists of 31 countries in Europe, North America and the Asia-Pacific region.
+The NEA brings together the world’s best nuclear expertise among developed countries, representing 90 percent of the world’s installed nuclear capacity.
+With just 108 professional, project, and support staff, NEA manages 7 standing technical committees, 68 working parties and expert groups, 21 international joint projects funded by participants, and some 30 publications a year on average.

 The U.S. Government has been a very active member of the NEA due to shared mutual interests – such as in projects and activities relating to nuclear technology and science, regulation, safety, security, and radiation protection and waste management, to name a few.
 U.S. delegates maintain active roles in NEA committees and working groups and derive benefit from the international dialogue.
 Technical delegates hail almost primarily from the Department of Energy and its national laboratories and the Nuclear Regulatory Commission.
-Two ongoing programs of particular interest to the United States include: the Generation IV International Forum (GIF) - a technology forum, and the Multinational Design Evaluation Program (MDEP) - a regulatory-focused forum.
-The NEA provides the Technical Secretariat for both of these programs, which had their early origins in the United States.
+Three ongoing programs of particular interest to the United States include: the Generation IV International Forum (GIF) – a technology forum, the Multinational Design Evaluation Program (MDEP) – a regulatory-focused forum and the International Framework for Nuclear Energy Cooperation (IFNEC) – a forum for cooperation.
+The NEA provides the Technical Secretariat for these three programs, which had their early origins in the United States.